Yashraj-Jangra/SplitWise-Clone/UML.md

-# SettleEase UML Class Diagram
+# {AppName} UML Class Diagram

-This diagram outlines the core data models and their relationships within the SettleEase application.
+This diagram outlines the core data models and their relationships within the {AppName} application.

 ```mermaid
 classDiagram